tristan-white/nmap-script-tutorial/docs/getting-started.md

 ## What can nmap scripts do?

 The Nmap Scripting Engine (NSE) allows you to write lua scripts that extend the functionality of nmap.
-It was designed with the following tasks in mind:
+It was designed to help enable users to do custome tasks dealing with:

 - Network discovery
 - More sophisticated version detection